softwareventures/resolve-typescript-plugin/README.md

 You will also need to have [ts-loader][4] (or another TypeScript loader) installed and configured.

-The `resolve.fullySpecified` option configures webpack to require file extensions except when importing external modules by name.
-This is consistent with node's implementation of ES Modules.
+Previous versions of this README recommended setting `resolve.fullySpecified` to `true`.
+This is no longer recommended because it breaks compatibility with webpack-dev-server and possibly other webpack tooling.

-If you set `resolve.fullySpecified` you should also delete the `resolve.extensions` option, if any.
+If you use this plugin, you should probably remove `.ts` and `.tsx` from `resolve.extensions`.

 ## Options